ALHA is the umbrella group for local history and archaeology societies in Bristol, Bath, South Gloucestershire and North Somerset.

 Because our print runs are short, ALHA publications can become unavailable quite quickly.
 Some of our publications are already out of print, while stocks of others are very limited.
+Others which were formerly unavailable have recently been reprinted.
 If you wish to order copies, please bear this in mind.
 Full details of availability can be seen on our Publications page and on the order form.

 ALHA offers grants to assist local history research, publications, events, conservation and other projects which accord with its charitable objectives.
 The Committee has wide discretion over the kind of work to be assisted and the terms of the assistance.
 Recent grants include one to support the publication of volumes of the Victoria County History to cover parts of Gloucestershire.